 Bay College – Spring break will be extended two days so classes will not resume until March 18.
 Instructors are revising most face-to-face classes for online delivery.
 Events and community meetings happening on campus are cancelled or postponed through April 12.

 Bay Mills Indian Community – Bay Mills Resort & Casino will close on Friday, March 20 through (tentatively) April 10.
+In the meantime, people can play online at aams casino Italia.
 No new hotel reservations are being accepted.
 Hotel guests will check out on Friday morning.
 Bay Mart Gas Station will remain in operation from 8:00 a.m. to 10:00 p.m. daily.
 Four Seasons Grocery Store will be open from 10:00 a.m. to 8:00 p.m., though it will only be open to those 55-years-old and up between 10:00 a.m. and 12:00 noon.

 Cloverland Electric – The walk-up window in Dafter will be closed to the public until Monday, April 6.
 Seven bill payment options are available: postal mail, online (Cloverland.com), Pay-by-phone (1-844-843-6837), AutoPay, SmartHub, 35 authorized pay stations and the payment drop box in Dafter.
 These bill payment options are available to members free of convenience service fees.
 Members with questions or concerns are encouraged to contact member services at 1-800-562-4953.